DoD-Platform-One/Nexus-Repository-Manager/docs/DEVELOPMENT_MAINTENANCE.md

 ## Test Basic Functionality, Repo Job, and Monitoring

-Deploy with the following Big Bang override values to test the repo job and monitoring interaction:
+Deploy with the following Big Bang override values, in addition to (from the BB repo) ./docs/assets/configs/examples/policy-overrides-k3d.yaml, to test the repo job and monitoring interaction:

 ```yaml
 clusterAuditor: